MoonTech/MobileMonitoringMobile/README.md

 5. **Explore Mobile Monitoring:**
 - Once the app is installed on your device, open Mobile Monitoring.
-- Follow the on-screen instructions to set up the app and connect it to your CCTV monitoring system.
+- Follow the on-screen instructions to set up the app and connect it to Mobile Monitoring system.

 ## Contribution Guidelines